PercyODI/Stage2FinalExam/README.md

 ### Timing

 This presentation shouldn't last longer than 20 minutes.
-Use your time wisely; hit all the highlights
+Use your time wisely; hit all the highlights.

 ### Audience